 But, the window is closing.

-Every day, thousands more people are investing, and coin prices are going up.
+Every day, thousands more people are investing, and coin prices will start going up again.

-To get maximum returns on your investment, you need to join the party sooner rather than later as, almost every day, the cost of entry goes up.
+To get maximum returns on your investment, you need to join the party sooner rather than later as these cheap prices won’t last forever.

 The best way to make money with cryptocurrency is to select a portfolio of coins you like (based on their tech, mission, team or roadmap), to invest into several of these (thus spreading your risk) and to then simply wait a couple of years.